Sri Lanka - Classic

 Getting there and away

 Our Sri Lanka cycling holiday starts in Negombo on Sunday.
 We appreciate that people join redspokes tours from all over the world.
-No matter what time you arrive at the airport you and your luggage will be transferred to your hotel.
+No matter what time you arrive at the airport on the tour start date, you and your luggage will be transferred to the joining hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
 If you decide to arrive before the tour start date redspokes can assist you in booking your extra accommodation and transfer to your hotel at an additional cost.
-Our holiday price does not include your international or local flights.
+Our holiday price does not include your international flight.